-2. Beans can hinder the growth of fibroids.
-Eat pinto, lima beans, black beans and kidney beans as often as you can.
+Step 2.
+Beans can hinder the growth of fibroids and though this may seem unlikely, we do know diet plays an important part in dealing with oestrogen dominance so specifically eat pinto, lima beans, black beans and kidney beans as often as you can.

 Step 5.
-If stress is a factor in your life then this too will contribute to oestrogen dominance as stress has a double whammy of depleting progesterone and causing a surge of oestrogen.
+If stress is a factor in your life, and at menopause that is often the case, then this too will contribute to oestrogen dominance.

 Tackle your oestrogen dominance and take whatever self help measures you can to reduce or eliminate stress and you have a self-help plan to reduce fibroids.